vilya/ply-parsing-perf/README.md

 * Both **rply** and **msh_ply** are written in C. The other parsers are all written in C++.

+* **rply** requires the most complicated calling code because it requires you to provide callback functions and (in this case) a supporting struct.
+All of the others can be written as a single self-contained function.

 * **miniply** lacks support for writing PLY files.
 The other libraries all support this.